dtroyer/hackstack/src/_posts/20130125-fedora18-images.rst

 tags: fedora images
 xdraft: true
 ---
-Building images to boot in a cloud can be a lot of fun, especially since now two clouds are built alike.
+*[Updated 01Oct2013 to correct spelling and command formatting]*

+Building images to boot in a cloud can be a lot of fun, especially since no two clouds are built alike.
 Now fortunately the differences are mostly minor, but some of the minor differences can be fatal.
 Ugh.

 Good News
 =========